Article by L Raff

 He wasn't always called that; his handler said that he was just plain 'Billy' or Bill until he got old.
 At 30.
 Turns out, Billy got to keep the 'Old Billy' nickname for another 32 years.

 He was verified to be 62 years at his death.
 It's an astonishing age, especially since he was a working horse almost the entire span of his life.
 Billy was a barge horse, born in England in 1760.
-He was thought to have been a cob / shire cross, his exact breeding is unknown and lost in the memories of the people that used and bred work horses where he was from-- but he was almost certainly a draft cross of some sort, not a big, heavy workhorse, but strong nonetheless, and he worked as a barge puller up and down the canals of northwest England.
+He was thought to have been a cob / shire cross, though his exact breeding is unknown and lost in the memories of the people that used and bred work horses where he was from.
+He was almost certainly a draft cross of some sort, not a big, heavy workhorse, but short and strong, and he worked as a barge puller up and down the canals of northwest England.

 He was owned by the Mersey and Irwell Navigation company, who provided the service of 'pulling' flat-bottomed barges full of goods--most likely wool or cloth, because of the local industries--through a canal and lock system from the Mersey estuary to Salford and Manchester.